Emperor Yuan of Han: Victory over western Xiongnu and complete hegemony over central Asia

-Chen felt that Chanyu Zhizhi would eventually become a major threat and devised a plan to destroy him.
-Reasoning that Zhizhi was a powerful warrior but lacked the affection of the kingdoms that were subject to him, and also that his new capital (on the banks of Lake Balkhash) had only recently been built and lacked strong defences, his plan was to use the colonization forces that Han had in Xiyu as well as Wusun forces to advance to and capture Zhizhi's capital.
-Gan agreed with his plan and wanted to request approval, but Chen feared that civilian officials would disapprove of the plan.
-Therefore, when Gan fell sick, Chen forged imperial edicts and requisitioned the colonization forces as well as the forces of the kingdoms that submitted to Han authority.
+Chen felt that Chanyu Zhizhi would eventually become a major threat and devised a plan to eliminate him.
+Reasoning that Zhizhi was a powerful warrior but lacked the affection to kingdoms that subjected to him, and also that his new capital (on the banks of Lake Balkhash) had only recently been built and lacked strong defences, his plan was to use the colonization forces that the Han army had in Xiyu as well as Wusun forces to advance to and capture Zhizhi's capital.
+Gan agreed with his plan and wanted to request approval, but Chen feared that civilian officials would disapprove of this plan.
+Therefore, when Gan fell sick, Chen forged imperial edicts and requisitioned the colonization military forces as well as forces of the other kingdoms that submitted to Han authority.
 Once Gan recovered, he tried to reverse Chen's actions, but Chen warned him that it was too late to do so.
 They then set out (after submitting reports admitting to forging edicts but providing the reasons for doing so), marching along two routes, one force taking a route through Dayuan and the other through Wusun.
 The forces rejoined when they entered Kangju.
 They then set a trap for Zhizhi, by pretending that they were running low on supplies, to ward off the possibility that Zhizhi would flee.
 Zhizhi took the bait and stayed in his capital.
-The coalition forces soon arrived at his capital and besieged it with Chanyu Zhizhi dying in the subsequent battle.
+The coalition forces soon arrived at his capital and besieged it later killing Chanyu Zhizhi in the subsequent battle.

 After this Chanyu Huhanye made an official visit to the Han capital of Chang'an in 33 BC and formally asked to become a "son-in-law of Han".
 In response, Emperor Yuan gave him five ladies in waiting as a reward, and one of them was the beautiful Wang Zhaojun.
 Impressed that Emperor Yuan gave him the most beautiful woman that he had ever seen, Huhanye offered to have his forces serve as the northern defence forces for Han, a proposal that Emperor Yuan rejected as ill-advised, but the relationship between Han and Xiongnu thereafter grew stronger.